 Sen Sarma: I first used Hadoop in 2007.
 I used to think it was primarily a Facebook/Yahoo/Google scale tool.
-I am continuously surprised by how ubiquitous large-scale data processing has become, and the level of innovation it has attracted as people invent faster and better tools for specific-use cases.
+I am continuously surprised by how ubiquitous large-scale data processing has become, and the level of innovation it has attracted as people invent faster and better tools for specific use cases.
 I am more bullish on this area (and cloud computing) than ever!

 Thusoo: I first got involved in 2007.
-It was considered very novel and a technology in search of use cases at that time.
+It was considered very novel and technology in search of use cases at that time.
 Now it is getting more and more mainstream, though there is still a long way to go.

 Q: What challenges do companies face when they are adopting Hadoop, particularly from a cloud service provider?

-Sen Sarma: In general, companies suffer from lack of expertise in implementing big data solutions.
-Qubole alleviates a big part of this challenge, namely, automating Hadoop operations and providing higher level operators around data movement and analysis.
+Sen Sarma: In general, companies suffer from a lack of expertise in implementing big data solutions.
+Qubole alleviates a big part of this challenge, namely, automating Hadoop operations and providing higher-level operators around data movement and analysis.
 This enables companies to get going with their big data projects much faster.
 However, the skills and expertise required to go beyond this and build an end-to-end solution for businesses are still in short supply.

-Thusoo: Most companies lack operational expertise on Hadoop, and most cloud services are not truly self managing.
+Thusoo: Most companies lack operational expertise on Hadoop, and most cloud services are not truly self-managing.
 That is where true self-service products like Qubole can help.
-The other challenges include the lag in implementing Hadoop because of hardware provisioning, lack of tools on top of Hadoop, as well as the complexity of integration of technologies to make it useful to a lot more people in the enterprise.
+The other challenges include the lag in implementing Hadoop because of hardware provisioning, the lack of tools on top of Hadoop, as well as the complexity of integration of technologies to make it useful to a lot more people in the enterprise.
 This is also easily accomplished by a turnkey self-service product like Qubole.

 Q: What has been the biggest challenge for Qubole from either a client or technology perspective?